- Areas of Study

 In 2014 we have redesigned the workshop with new theme "Beyond Crude Oil: Biobased Chemicals and Fuels”.
 Workshop continues to be of interest to local high schools with annual attendance 120-150 high school juniors and seniors.
 Find us on Facebook!

-Outreach to K-8
+Outreach to K-8 Check out our summer camp!

 Research and teaching collaborations at tribal colleges